 - Be inspired as you discover how the study of anatomy links the physical body directly to the teaching of yoga

-- See how anatomy is a vibrant tool, stimulating a dynamic exploration into the teaching and practice of yoga.
+See anatomy as a vibrant tool, stimulating a dynamic exploration into the teaching and practice of yoga.

 The philosophy will examine the history of yoga, both modern and ancient, and explore key texts including: